beyzkar/CatsEscape/README.md

-# Cats Escape 🐈💨
+# 🐱 Cats Escape 🐈💨

 **Cats Escape** is a high-octane, professional 2D side-scrolling runner built with Unity.
 Embark on a thrilling journey as a nimble cat escaping through diverse environments, collecting rewards, and outsmarting obstacles.
 With a robust backend and global leaderboard, every jump counts!

 ---

+## 🚀 Key Features

+- **Advanced Level System:** 5 unique levels with increasing difficulty and dynamic object spawning.
+- **Dual Authentication:** Secure persistent progress via **Google Login** or instant play with **Guest Mode**.
+- **Global Leaderboard:** Real-time leaderboard synchronization powered by a custom Node.js backend.
+- **Player Progression:** Track total XP, highest level reached, and detailed player stats on the profile page.
+- **Mobile Optimized:** Full Android support including Responsive SafeArea, custom mobile controls, and **Haptic Feedback**.
+- **Offline-First Architecture:** Resilient gameplay with API timeouts and guest fallbacks for network fluctuations.
+- **Detailed Telemetry:** Integrated activity tracking (Start, Success, Failure, Abandoned) for gameplay analytics.

+---

-## 🎮 Game Mechanics
+## 🎮 Gameplay Mechanics

-### Core Gameplay
-*   **Progressive Difficulty:** Navigate through 5 unique, thematic levels where speed and obstacle density increase as you advance.
-*   **Thematic Environments:** Experience changing backgrounds and assets—from serene forests to challenging urban landscapes.
-*   **Level Transitions:** Seamless transitions between levels featuring cinematic animations and video support.
-*   **Portal System:** Reach the final portal in Level 5 to secure your victory and submit your high score.

-### Collectibles & Power-ups
+- **Hearts:** Protect your lives!
+Hitting obstacles results in losing hearts.
-*   **🐟 Fish:** Your primary source of **XP** and health.
+- **🐟 Fish:** Your primary source of **XP** and health.
 Collect them to climb the leaderboard!
-*   **🧪 Potions:** Transform into the **"Big Cat"**!
+- **🧪 Potions:** Transform into the **"Big Cat"**!
 Gain temporary invincibility, increased jump height, and a speed boost.
-*   **🏠 Home Exit:** Complete Levels 1-4 by reaching the "Home" gate to safely transition to the next stage.
+- **🏠 Home Exit:** Complete Levels 1-4 by reaching the "Home" gate to safely transition to the next stage.

-### Movement System
-*   **Better Jump:** Custom physics implementation for responsive, snappy jumping and double-jumping.
-*   **Speed Smoothing:** Intelligent speed management that ensures difficulty curves feel natural and fair.
+- **Portal System:** Reach the final portal in Level 5 to secure your victory and submit your high score.

 ---